-What’s more, the children will love participating in one of the several Easter Egg Hunts that are organized over Easter weekend.
+What’s more, the children will love participating in one of the several Easter egg hunts that are organized over Easter weekend.
 Join a scavenger hunt for chocolate eggs in the garden of the Château de Sully, play knights and royalty and decorate your eggs with the team at Château Pierreclos, or visit the animals and discover a farm while searching for eggs at Les Animaux des Petits Bois.

-Every year on Easter Sunday the whole of Munich gets together at the Olympic Park for Osterfest (Easter event).
+Every year on Easter Sunday, the whole of Munich gets together at the Olympic Park for Osterfest (Easter event).
 Built for the 1972 Olympics, the enormous event/sports complex includes a stadium, a lake, and an event hall where people start to gather at 11am to celebrate all day.
 Between a variety of events, this party is sure to have something to offer the whole family.
 Children can hunt for Easter eggs on the huge terrain, paint eggs, or have their faces painted as bunnies.

 The most important event in the city is the Holy Mass of the Pope, which attracts thousands of people from all over the world each year.
 You can also visit the Vatican City and the Holy See.
 After the Pope’s Mass and the museums, you can take a break and do some shopping and sample the famous Roman cuisine.

 Escape the cold and dreary street and plunge into the fantastical Butterflies Go Free event at the Montreal Botanical Garden.
 Kids and adults alike will be awed by the thousands of species fluttering around your heads.
 Follow this up with a turn around one of Montreal’s many skating rinks and head home to a hearty dinner of maple-glazed ham.
-Don’t forget to stop by your local artisan chocolatier to pick up dessert!
+Don’t forget to stop by your local artisan chocolatier to pick up dessert.

-On Easter Sunday the mood shifts to joy as the bells of the church sound their chorus and people fill the streets with song.
+On Easter Sunday, the mood shifts to joy as the bells of the church sound their chorus and people fill the streets with song.
 Children ring their own bells to the march of the procession, and the crowd of Portuguese and foreigners alike comes together to rejoice.
 Some celebrate the religious implications of the holiday, some celebrate the fresh start that comes with spring, and some come just to admire the spectacle.

 Join the HomeExchange community to take advantage of all our homes this Easter holiday!
-Sign up for free and use your welcome gift of 750 GuestPoints to organize your first exchange without having to host anyone first!